keithcrosslin/stream-zendesk-lead-desc/README.md

 ### Frontend function

-Please note that the two fronend endpoints have two slight adjustments.
-The first is a different Constant as follows:
+The `Admin` and `Customer` chat screens in this post utilize the same code with the following differences.
+The first is a different Constant to designate the different type of user - `Admin` versus `Customer` - as follows:
 ```jsx
 // frontend-admin/scr/App.js:18
 const username = "Admin";